Algafix/OSNMA/README.md

   * Authentication of the navigation data.
   * Support for custom TL values.
   * Support for Cold Start, Warm Start and Hot Start.
-  * Support for the following events: EOC, NPK, PKREV, OAM.
+  * Support for the following events: EOC, CREV, NPK, PKREV, NMT, and OAM.
-    * Missing test vectors to validate the CREV and NMT events.

 **Extra optimizations** for a faster TTFAF:
   * Reconstruct broken HKROOT messages.